brevzin/brevzin.github.io/_posts/2021-11-21-conditional-members.md

 I want to be clear that the reason I dislike the `consteval` block approach is not _because_ it's more verbose.
 It is, but not by a lot.
 And certainly if I had a choice between the latter and nothing I would choose the latter in an instant.
 We often talk about verbosity, but I think terseness is only especially important in a few key circumstances (like [lambdas]({% post_url 2020-06-18-lambda-lambda-lambda %})) - and oftentimes terseness is the wrong goal and can significantly harm readability and adoption (c.f. build2).
 Here the problem isn't strictly that the `consteval` block approach is longer - the problem for me is that none of the additional syntax actually adds meaning on top of the shorter version that's just the `if` statement.
 The `if` approach isn't just terser for the sake of terseness, and I didn't get there by introducing some grawlix punctuation.
 It's just the same kind of `if` that we're already familiar with - just in a different context.

 As a result I'm hard-pressed to see why we can't just... make the former example mean the latter example.
 Which would allow us to just have conditional members the same way we write all of our other conditions: with `if`.
-This isn't to say the `consteval` block approach isn't useful (such as wanting to write a function that returns a code fragment, and inject that - you need some kind of thing to be able to return from such a function, and this is important), just that the simple case probably merits avoiding some of the ceremony.
+This isn't to say the `consteval` block approach isn't useful, it certainly is (such as wanting to write a function that returns a code fragment, and inject that - you need some kind of thing to be able to return from such a function, and this is important).
+Just that the simple case probably merits avoiding some of the ceremony.

 Regardless, we do need a better way to express conditional members than what we have today.
 This isn't that rare a problem, and currently we take very different approaches based on the kind of member we're conditioning, each of which has different nuances and issues.